-Contact Wilson Law Office to get the representation you need.
-You can call us at (815) 408-6330 or email us at [email protected] to schedule a consultation.
+Contact Wilson Law Office to get the representation you need if you have been a victim of medical malpractice.
+Call us today to schedule a consultation.
 We look forward to sitting down with you and learning more about your case.

 Get to know us a little better to see if we are the right firm for you.